 What does this mean?
 It means that a majority of workers in America are dissatisfied and unmotivated.

 A recent TINYpulse report gives even more insight into the matter.
 According to it, only half of employees are satisfied with their direct superiors, 66 percent do not believe that they have many opportunities for advanced in their current work situations and nearly two-thirds of workers believe that their workplaces lack a strong company culture.
 That’s a lot of unmotivated employees.

 But the most interesting and surprising revelation of this report is probably the following: When it comes to motivating employees, money is not the most important factor.
 In fact, it was located seventh on the list of things employees believe motivates them to be more productive at work.

 What can you do, then, as an employer to motivate your staff?
-To start, let’s take a look at some of things that you may be doing wrong.
+To start, let’s take a look at some of the things that you may be doing wrong.
 Here’s why your employees might be feeling unmotivated in the office.

 They Haven’t Formed Any Good Relationships At Work